davidedc/Algebrite/README.md

 Please refer to [http://algebrite.org/](http://algebrite.org/)

-All the built-in methods in EigenMath/Algebrite are exposed through a javascript interface.
+All the built-in methods in Algebrite are exposed through a javascript interface.
 Strings are automatically parsed as expressions, numbers are converted into the appropriate representation, and the internal cons objects are returned.

 The cons objects have a `toString` method which converts it into a pretty-print notation.